Founding metrics — the five statistics primitives behind every Rankquant percentile

 Why this page exists

 The methodology page tells you what Rankquant does.
-The theory hub tells you why each of the four pipeline steps is rigorous.
+The theory hub tells you why each step of the pipeline is rigorous.
 This page sits one level deeper — it tells you why the five underlying primitives are the right ingredients in the first place.
-Read it if you want to understand the methodology from first principles, debate the choice of estimator with us, or fork the open-source implementation and swap a primitive for one you think is better.
+Read it if you want to understand the methodology from first principles, debate the choice of estimator with us, or reimplement the pipeline from the published constants and swap a primitive for one you think is better.
 Every primitive below is paired with the canonical statistical reference it traces back to.

 1. The z-score — scale-free comparison across reviewers